PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 - Active Defense statuses now show their charges and max charges.
 - Holding shift in combat displays partial AP costs for movement.
 - Containers (backpacks, barrels, etc.) show the names of the first few items within them.
 Defaults to previewing up to 3 items.
+- A setting exists to display item tooltips in inventory UIs to the sides of the UI rather than by the cursor, accessible from the "Tooltips" tab (*"Inventory Item Tooltips Position"*).
+This prevents the tooltips from obscuring other items within the UI.
+- Delay for simple tooltips appearing is customizable in the settings menu.
+- The delay before item and item comparison tooltips display in the inventory UIs is customizable through the *"Inventory Item Tooltip Delay"* and *"Item Comparison Tooltip Delay" settings.
+- Background of formatted tooltips can be made opaque through the *"Opaque Background"* setting.

 ![Container preview.](./img/tooltipadjustments/container_preview.png)